wentYu/DAphyloSMC/README.md

 If you use DAphyloSMC in your research, please cite:

-> W.Yu, S.Wang (2026).
-A delayed acceptance sequential Monte Carlo with random
-forests for Bayesian phylogenetic inference.
+> W. Yu, S. Wang (2026).
+A delayed acceptance sequential Monte Carlo with random forests for Bayesian phylogenetic inference.

 ## Contact